jpmono416/PowerSource-lighthouse/README.md

 npm run dev
 ```

-The Lighthouse application should now be running on http://localhost:3000.
+The Lighthouse application should now be running on http://localhost:3000 for the backend and [to be determined] for the frontend.

 ### Contributing
-This project has been developed as part of the DF x HorizonX Hackathon by Team PowerSource.
+This project has been developed as part of the DF ft.
+HorizonX Hackathon, by Team PowerSource.
 Please refer to the collaborators of this project for any queries.